vectinaut/my-works/Used Cars Dataset/README.md

 Data Science project.
-Models were created that predict the price category of the supported car
+Models were created that predict the price category of the used cars